AtlasCommaJ/mggg.github.io/_people/atlas.md

 group: local
 photo: "/uploads/atlas.jpg"
 description:
-  "**Jamie Atlas** is a project manager at MGGG where he works on our full range of research and software projects.
-He is interested in graph and network theory, and their applications to computational social science.
-His favorite state shape is West Virginia.\n"
+  "**Jamie Atlas** is a research associate at MGGG, where he works on various research and software projects.
+He is interested in statistics and computational social science.
+He is a recent graduate of UCLA, where he majored in mathematics.
+He is not currently studying for a PhD in computer science at Boston University.\n"
 ---